EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 The cache system requires a small amount of setup.
 Namely, you have to tell it where your cached data should live -- whether in a database, on the filesystem or directly in memory.
-This is an important decision that affects your cache's performance; yes, some cache types are faster than others.
+This is an important decision that affects your cache\'s performance; yes, some cache types are faster than others.

 Your cache preference goes in the ``CACHES`` setting in your settings file.
-Here's an explanation of all available values for ``CACHES``.
+Here\'s an explanation of all available values for ``CACHES``.

 .. _memcached: